Skip to content

 Do I have to remove my old insulation before adding more?+

 Not always.
 If the old insulation is dry and clean, we can often top over it with cellulose to bring it up to the R-value you want.
 That's the cheaper option and there's no removal cost.
 If it's rodent-soiled, water-damaged or broken down, it's better to vacuum it out first and start fresh.
-I'll get up in your roof and tell you honestly which way is the better value for your house before you spend a cent.
+I'll get up in your roof and tell you which way is the better value for your house before you spend a cent.

 How much does insulation removal cost in Brisbane?+